anikhechoyansimply/swift-style-guide/README.markdown

 ### Lazy Initialization

 Consider using lazy initialization for finer grained control over object lifetime.
-This is especially true for `UIViewController` that loads views lazily.
 You can either use a closure that is immediately called `{ }()` or call a private factory method.
 Example:

 ```swift
 lazy var locationManager = makeLocationManager()